What Is Tinnitus?

 Tinnitus is classified as subjective (perceived only by the patient — the vast majority of cases) or objective (detectable by the examiner, generally of vascular or muscular cause).
 Subjective tinnitus is currently considered a phenomenon of central neural reorganization, not just an ear problem.

-Although it does not pose a life-threatening risk, tinnitus can have a significant impact on quality of life, affecting sleep, concentration, mood, and social functioning.
+Although it poses no life-threatening risk, tinnitus can significantly impact quality of life, affecting sleep, concentration, mood, and social functioning.
 In severe cases, it is associated with anxiety, depression, and suicidal ideation.

 Central Phenomenon